-Our location is central to the business district of Easthampton, seeing a greater number of traffic and pedestrians.
-We are positive that, of the three possible dispensaries in the town, our location will supersede all others in sales, service and design.
+Our location is central to the business district of Greenfield, seeing a greater number of traffic and pedestrians.
+We are positive that our location will supersede all others in sales, service and design.

 Our leadership rating will surpass competition as we will target inclusion of diverse employees and customers.
 We will focus on equality opportunity for all races, religion, gender, sexual orientations.
 Our female and veteran leadership will be welcomed in the community and the marijuana industry.